Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 __________

-I came up with this for someone, sorry' ag'in, seriously, stupidly, i thought id be able impress her by simply just getting a nobel prize for her, and our (what i wished) future, and the first time i told anyone about this idea intrestingly was when sitting with them while they ate their ice-cream from the best place in the world; and I also literlly just came up with it soon after we met, but I mightve got caught up in my own feelings and... sorry: never stopped thinking of her after i seen her so i dedicated this to her (she doesn't know any of this dedication stuff yet); she has enough light shining through her eyes to make the world a better place for everyone, especally me i thought and wished.. and actually i prayed a lot too.
+I came up with this for someone', seriously, i thought id be able impress her by simply just getting a nobel prize for her, and our (what i wished) future, and the first time i told anyone about this idea intrestingly was when sitting with them while they ate their ice-cream (from the best place in the world); and I also literlly just came up with it soon after we met, but I mightve got caught up in my own feelings and... wish i knew but i trust her and if she knows i dont need to know, (m): never stopped thinking of her after I first seen her. she got the right day.

+she doesn't know any of this dedication stuff yet); the women i love - has enough light shining through her eyes to make the world a better place for everyone, especally me i thought and wished.. and actually i prayed a lot too.

 -----
 -----

 ## Generalized use and uses Proposal

-revised peoposal (spellcheck and rewritten.. well all the same words, in all its glory with some help)
+revised proposal (spellcheck and rewritten.. well all the same words, in all its glory with some help)

 Here I, Sean M. Jesky, propose a valid and effective means of decreasing response times for first responders to save lives on the order of 10,000/yr plus or minus.